aspalvis/working-trail/README.md

 - Make sure PATCH requests are not blocked by browser extensions
 - Reload the page after changing the rate

-**"cannot save file" error:**
+**"cannot save data" error:**

-- Make sure the Excel file is not open in another program
 - Check access permissions to the `data/` folder
+- Make sure the SQLite database file is not locked by another process
-- If the error persists, close Excel and restart the application
+- If the error persists, restart the application